angadgill/angadgill.github.io/_posts/2016-05-15-conv-nn-talk.md

 title: "Convolutional Neural Networks: Talk @ UCSB"
 created: 2016-05-15
 ---
-I gave talk at the Data Science club at UC Santa Barbara on Convolutional Neural Networks last week.
+I gave a talk at the Data Science club at UC Santa Barbara on Convolutional Neural Networks last week.
 I had hoped to teach a thing or two I learned during the Winter quarter (more on this project in a future post).

 Here is the presentation I used.
 What better way to inaugurate my blog!